papertrail/remote_syslog/README.md

 ### Windows

-To run in Windows, start in a DOS Prompt or batch file and do not daemonize:
+To run in Windows, start in a DOS Prompt or batch file (does not automatically run in the background):

     C:\> remote_syslog -D